 Regulation Page

 1 Registration 2

 2 Fees 3

-3 Attendance and Progress 4
+3 Attendance and Progress 5

-4 Conferment of Qualifications 6
+4 Conferment of Qualifications 7

-5 Rescinded 7
+5 Rescinded 8

-6 Accommodation 8
+6 Accommodation 9

-7 Disciplinary Regulations for Students 9
+7 Disciplinary Regulations for Students 10

-8 Disciplinary Procedures for Students 13
+8 Disciplinary Procedures for Students 14

 9 Reservation of Areas 22

 10 Use of Facilities 23

 11 Dogs and other Pet Animals 26

 12 Use of Motor Vehicles on the University Site 27

-13 Admissions Regulations for First Degrees By Degree Apprenticeship 28
+13 Admissions Regulations for First Degrees 28

 14 Admissions Regulations for Diploma and Certificate Programmes 30

 15 Assessment of Undergraduate and Taught Postgraduate Programmes 31

-16 Admissions Regulations and Conditions for the Award of Higher Degrees by Degree Apprenticeship 35
+16 Admissions Regulations and Conditions for the Award of Higher Degrees 38

-17 Conduct of Student Academic Reviews and Appeals 41
+17 Conduct of Student Academic Reviews and Appeals 80

-18 Freedom of Expression 51
+18 Freedom of Expression 90

-Appendix 1 Student Complaints Policy and Procedure 55
+Appendix 1 Student Complaints Policy and Procedure 94

-Appendix 2 Fitness to Study Policy 64
+Appendix 2 Fitness to Study Policy 101

-Appendix 3 Student Appeals Policy and Procedure 75
+Appendix 3 Student Appeals Policy and Procedure 112

-Appendix 4 Precautionary Measures Policy and Procedure 80
+Appendix 4 Precautionary Measures Policy and Procedure 117

 All registered students of the University are subject to rules and regulations, which may be changed from time to time.
-This Regulations Booklet is published annually.
-These Regulations are also published on the University's Website.
+These Regulations are published on the University's website.
 Any amendments to these Regulations approved by Senate during the academic year will take effect on the date specified by Senate.
 The web page will be revised to identify any such amendments.
 References to a named post-holder should be construed as references to that post-holder or to a nominated substitute.